 The DPM is a sophisticated alternative to the Boston Consulting Group (BCG) Matrix.
 While the BCG Matrix evaluates products based on market growth and market share, the DPM provides a more detailed analysis by considering broader factors under Industry Attractiveness and Business Competitive Position.
 This makes it particularly useful for companies with diverse product portfolios.

-The DPM divides products or business units into categories based on their position in a 3×3 grid:
+The Boston Matrix or DPM divides products or business units into categories based on their position in a 3×3 grid:

 - Industry Attractiveness: High, Medium, or Low.